Aeroluna/LunaCoopMod/README.md

 Increased Shadow Cleave visual to match its actual radius.
 Increased the impact visual so its easier to see on bigger units.

-- Fixed a bug where the warp-in animation for Zoraya Legion was visually attached overhead the Void Ray model.
-- Fixed a bug where Xel'naga Abrogators could not attack map objective structures (e.g. Void Shards).

-yeah.

 - Changed to Ihan-rii skin set.
 - Added Xel'Naga Ambusher portrait.
 - Added Xel'Naga Enforcer portrait.

 The Ihan-rii skin is basically a more complete version of Zeratul's skin so it used over his skin.
 Also added some more lore-accurate portraits.

+- Fixed an issue where the warp-in animation for Zoraya Legion was visually attached overhead the Void Ray model.
+- Fixed an issue where Xel'naga Abrogators could not attack map objective structures (e.g. Void Shards).

+yeah.

 ## Stetmann